JujuAdams/painfully-learned-lessons/optimization.md

 Moving on from arrays, let's talk about arrays.
 In a lot of ways arrays are the most fundamental data structure that exists, and they're useful for a lot of things.
 As with most other things on this list, the cost of allocating a single array of elements isn't too bad, but if you do it excessively - such as in the Step event of every active instance in the game - it can start to become a lot.
 It's also an easy thing to not think about, since usually when people experience performance issues they look at other things first (probably because they're not using the profiler).

-This is almost entirely irrelevant to GameMaker because you can't create data structures on the stack and the whole runtime is so slow it doesn't really matter anyway, but if you want to impress your friends, there's a whole rabbit hole on stack memory vs heap memory and why one is slower than the other.
+This is almost entirely irrelevant to GameMaker because you can't create data structures on the stack and the whole runtime is so slow it doesn't really matter anyway, but if you want to impress your friends, there's a whole rabbit hole on [stack memory vs heap memory](https://stackoverflow.com/questions/79923/what-and-where-are-the-stack-and-heap) and why one is slower than the other.

-There are also a few functions which return structs or arrays that you want to be careful of.
-Matrix functions are especially guilty of this, although matrix_multiply and other matrix functions recently gained the ability to output the results into an existing array instead of returning a new one, which is usually the way to go.

-Arrays are the most common structures that run afoul of this, but it also goes for other things, like buffers, ds_whatever, and surfaces.
-Surfaces can be especially bad because it's easy to create large ones without thinking about it.

 <details>